mwarning/KadNode/README.md

 secret key: <secret-key>
 ```

-The keys are not displayed here for convenience.
+(The keys are not displayed for convenience.)

 ### EXAMPLE 1

-For a typical use case of reaching a computer (Node1) from another (Node2).
+A typical use case would be to reach a computer (Node1) from another (Node2).

-On Node1, well tell Kadnode to announce that we have node1.p2p
-using the matching secret key.
+On Node1, well tell Kadnode to announce that we have node1.p2p using the secret key.
 ```
 $kadnode --auth-add-skey "node1.p2p:<secret-key>" --value-id node1.p2p
 ```

-On Node2, we tell the node to use the public key to verfiy requests for node1.p2p.
+On Node2, we tell the node to use the public key to verifiy requests for node1.p2p.
 ```
 $kadnode --auth-add-pkey "node1.p2p:<public-key>"
 ```

-On Node2, we now can enter node1.p2p into the browser to reach Node1.
+On Node2, we now can enter node1.p2p into the browser or try to ping node1.p2p to see
+if the address is resolved successfully.
 This may take ~8 seconds on the first try.

 ### EXAMPLE 2

-Instead of just one name, it is possible ot use wildcards in front of the patterns:
+Instead of just one name, it is possible to use patterns with a wildcard in front:

 Node1 will be reachable using node1.p2p and foobar.p2p.
 ```
 $kadnode --auth-add-skey "*.p2p:<secret-key>" --value-id node1.p2p --value-id foobar.p2p
 ```

-Node2 can be reached by node2.p2p and foobar.p2p as well.
+Node2 will be reachable using node2.p2p and foobar.p2p as well.
 ```
 $kadnode --auth-add-skey "*.p2p:<secret-key>" --value-id node2.p2p --value-id foobar.p2p
 ```